 - PACER’s parent advocates can continue answering more than 45,000 requests for information and assistance from families of children with disabilities and mental health challenges and the professionals who work with them.

 - PACER’s National Parent Center on Transition and Employment can support families of youth with disabilities to prepare for life after high school and be successful in education, employment, and in the community.

 - PACER’s Simon Technology Center can continue to be an innovative leader in using technology to help children and young adults with disabilities communicate, learn, and play.

 Your support is very important!
-When you give to PACER, you are opening doors of opportunity for youth with disabilities like Sam and children who are bullied.
+When you give to PACER, you are opening doors of opportunity for youth with disabilities and children who are bullied.
 Learn more about PACER Center at PACER.org.
 Your support will help PACER continue to provide programs that inspire possibilities, foster independence, and unlock potential.

 Click the DONATE button on this page OR avoid administrative fees and dive directly on our website at www.pacer.org/donate.